gilbertchen/duplicacy/README.md

 * Or authorize Duplicacy to access its app folder inside your Dropbox (following [this link](https://dl.dropboxusercontent.com/u/95866350/start_dropbox_token.html)), and Dropbox will generate the access token (which is not visible to us, as the redirect page showing the token is merely a static html hosted by Dropbox)

 Dropbox has two advantages over other cloud providers.
 First, if you are already a paid user then to use the unused space as the backup storage is basically free.
-Second, unlike other providers Dropbox does not charge API usage fees.
+Second, unlike other providers Dropbox does not charge bandwidth or API usage fees.

 #### Amazon S3